HNGamingUK/syntropy-validator-ansible/README.md

 ## Pre-reqs

-The Ansible host will need to have `ansible` installed, this can be completed by looking here: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+The Ansible host will need to have `ansible` installed, this can be completed by looking [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

-The Ansible host will need to have `git` installed, this can be completed by looking here: https://git-scm.com/downloads
+The Ansible host will need to have `git` installed, this can be completed by looking [here](https://git-scm.com/downloads)

 ## Steps to complete